• Home

 From Kawaguchiko, in the summer of MMXXV.

 What is the shape of this thing?
-Topology's oldest question—and, posed correctly, more often the right question for data than statistics is willing to admit.
+Topology's oldest question—and one that statistics has been almost-asking for a century.
+Posed correctly, it turns out to be the right question for data more often than is generally conceded.

-I am a mathematician: Calcutta, Bangalore, New Orleans, Berkeley, and now Washington.
-Each city taught a different lesson in how shape is recovered from noise.
-The work makes those lessons rigorous—when a Vietoris–Rips complex captures a manifold faithfully, when a Reeb graph reconstructs a road network from GPS traces, when a Gromov–Hausdorff distance is even computable.
-The collaborations carry those proofs into finance, climate, fluid mechanics, and biology.
+I am a mathematician—Calcutta, Bangalore, New Orleans, Berkeley, now Washington—collecting, with each city, a different lesson in how shape is recovered from noise.
+The papers make those lessons rigorous: when a Vietoris–Rips complex remembers the manifold it was sampled from, when a Reeb graph can be talked into reconstructing a road network from GPS traces, and on those rare occasions when a Gromov–Hausdorff distance can be talked into being computed at all.
+The collaborations export the proofs to finance, climate, fluid mechanics, and biology—disciplines where the data is unrepentantly real.

 Google Scholar GitHub LinkedIn Curriculum Vitæ